Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 getValue(): string { return this.value; }

 equals(other: Email): boolean { return this.value === other.value; }}The private constructor is the key.
 You can’t call new Email("garbage").
 The only way to create an Email is through Email.create(), which validates the input and returns a Result.
-Invalid states don’t just become hard to create.
-They become impossible.
+Invalid states are impossible to construct by accident — the factory refuses to produce them.

 The TDD Cycle for Value Objects